GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ## Design Choices

-The overall visual style came together quite late in the project after several unsuccessful attempts at using images of paintings.
-I felt that they looked fine on a laptop, however they didn't scale down to small viewports very well, and also seemed to dominate the look of the website.
+The visual style came together quite late in the project after several unsuccessful attempts at using images of paintings as a "hero" type image.
+I felt that they looked fine on a laptop, however they didn't scale down to small viewports very well, and also seemed to dominate the look of the website too much.

-These were replaced with a simpler image of piano keyboard outline, to which colour-gradients have been applied to fill the piano keys.
-This image, couple with a few areas of colour around the page give a hopefully much bolder, cleaner and more appealing look.
-I was deliberately wary of not designing the website around an image, but once I had decided to use the coloured piano keyboard, other design choices such as icon colours and colour in other areas of the page became more obvious.
+These were replaced with a simpler image of a piano keyboard outline, to which colour-gradient fills have been applied to the piano keys.
+This image was chosen because it is visually striking, and together with the logo next to it, instanly relays the subject matter of the website to the user upon opening a page.
-- The background colour is ivory, of course, and the dark colour of the text is chosen to match the black keys on a piano.
+- The background colour is ivory #fffff0, of course, and the dark colour of the text is chosen to match the black keys on a piano #221d17.

 - The "black" keys in the main jumbotron image have been coloured dark blue, as they looked too dark on screen when completely black.

-- The font is Karla, from Google fonts.
-I chose this because it is clear and easy to read.
+- The font is Roboto, from Google fonts.
+I chose this because it is very clear and easy to read.

-- After adding the coloured piano image, I found that by enclosing areas in solid borders gave a nice clean look against the background and helped to make the overall look more coherent to the eye.

 - The links to other webpages on the resources page are dark blue, as are the PDF file download links.

 - The internal links in the about me section are coloured BGY to match the navigation icons.

-- The social link buttons are displayed in their original brand colours to stand out a little.
+- The social link button icons are displayed in their original brand colours to stand out.

 - For page navigation, a simple RGBY colour is given to the navigation icons.
 The order of the colours here matches the order of the colours on the piano keyboard image.